 **In school settings, specifically, the training will also help equip attendees with information, strategies and resources that will enable him/her to better manage student with seizures by supporting positive treatment outcomes, maximizing educational and developmental opportunities, and ensuring a safe and supportive environment.

-The Big Brain Exhibit is the main platform for delivering the Love Your Brain messages.
+The Big Brain Exhibit is the main platform for delivering messages about brain health and wellness.
 This large inflatable brain exhibit is an interesting and engaging platform to learn about the brain.
 The Exhibit features different structures of the brain and how those structures function.

-The Love Your Brain message highlights the importance of caring for the brain and how everyone – no matter what their age – can care for their brain.
+The Big Brain message highlights the importance of caring for the brain and how everyone – no matter what their age – can care for their brain.

 Since seizures come from the brain and anyone with a brain can have a seizure, the visitors are then taught how to recognize seizures and how to perform seizure first aid.